Vampire Zero

 Vampire Zero is a 2008 vampire novel written by David Wellington.

 Plot summary

-After Pennsylvania State Trooper and vampire hunter Laura Caxton's former mentor James Arkeley willingly took on the vampire curse to battle the regiment of undead Civil War-era soldiers when they were reanimated in Gettysburg, Pennsylvania, he promised to come back and let Laura kill him.
+After Pennsylvania State Trooper and vampire hunter, Laura Caxton's former mentor James Arkeley willingly took on the vampire curse to battle against the regiment of undead Civil War-era soldiers when they were reanimated in Gettysburg, Pennsylvania.
+Promising to come back and let Laura kill him.
 When Arkeley reneges on his promise, Caxton is forced to hunt down the now undead U.S. Marshal.
-Because Arkeley was the world's premiere vampire hunter, she finds it impossible to find any clues to his whereabouts until a wannabe vampire, Dylan Carboy—a boy with an unhealthy obsession with Caxton and vampires—tries to kill her.
+Because Arkeley was the world's best vampire hunter, she finds it impossible to find any clues to his whereabouts.
+This is until a wannabe vampire, Dylan Carboy—a boy with an unhealthy obsession with Caxton and vampires—tries to kill her.